hrchu/playioctl/README.md

 ## Prerequisites

-1. root privilege needed by magnetic tape drive operations
+1. Python 3 / Linux
-2. Python 3
+1. root privilege is necessary to operations of magnetic tape drive

 ## How to run